fliptheweb/cross-domain-request/README.md

+> `fetch` has a opaque mode by passing `{ mode: 'no-cors' }` option.
+In that mode, you could achieve the same results (send a cross-domain request without access to a response) as with that library.

 ### Cross-domain requests without CORS-support 🏓
 Do you need to make a request (POST or GET) from browser to external resource **without CORS**?